tagsys/tagsee/README.md

 Path: /service/agent/create
 Action: POST
 Paramters:
-	- ip: reader ip, which should be
+	- ip: reader's ip, which should be
 	- name: name of the reader.
 	- remark: description of this reader.
 Return: